MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/scaling-subscriptions.md

 # Scale with multiple Azure subscriptions

-Organizations often need more than one Azure subscription as a result of resource limits and other governance considerations.
-Having a strategy for scaling your subscriptions is important.
+Organizations typically need multiple Azure subscriptions as a result of resource limits and other governance considerations.
+Defining a strategy for scaling your subscriptions is important.

 ## Production and nonproduction workloads